sterlzbd/roda/README.md

 ### Included Plugins

+* error\_handler: Adds a `error` block that is called for all responses that raise exceptions.
 * not\_found: Adds a `not_found` block that is called for all 404 responses
   without bodies.
 * render: Adds support for rendering templates via tilt, as described above.